vmlrodrigues/curtaurl/INSTALLATION.md

 If you're using a custom location for the `db_url`, and using WAL mode, make sure to mount a whole directory instead of a folder.
 If this is not done, there will be a low, but non-zero chance of data corruption.

-It should be possible to run Chhoto URL with pretty much anything that supports OCI images e.g. `docker`, `podman quadlets` (the repo contains a sample `chhoto-url.container` file for using with `quadlets`.) etc. Official support is only provided for `docker` and `podman`, but it should be trivial to convert the `compose.yaml` file to other formats.
+It should be possible to run CurtaURL with pretty much anything that supports OCI images e.g. `docker`, `podman quadlets` (the repo contains a sample `curtaurl.container` file for using with `quadlets`.) etc. Official support is only provided for `docker` and `podman`, but it should be trivial to convert the `compose.yaml` file to other formats.
 If you need help, feel free to open a discussion.